 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|

 |$49 +||FREE SHIPPING!|

 |Sunlight:||Best color- Part Shade Tolerates Full Sun in cooler regions|